Atlanta Motorcycle Accident Lawyers

 John B. – personal injury client

 When you have become injured in a motorcycle accident caused by someone’s negligence, at Van Sant Law, LLC, we feel it is important that you understand the compensation that you may be able to receive.
-In our firm, we work on the basis that we do not get paid if you are not justly compensated for your injuries and property damage.
+Our Atlanta motorcycle accident lawyers work on the basis that we do not get paid if you are not justly compensated for your injuries and property damage.
 Your claim will depend on factors such as whether your injury was caused by malice or intentional harm, how severe your injuries are and the amount of current and/or future medical bills that you have.
 Your ability to earn a wage after your accident and settlements given in similar cases also play a key factor in determining what will be awarded to you.

 What are the most common causes of motorcycle accidents in Georgia?
 It is estimated that 56% of motorcyclists who die were involved in a collision with another vehicle.
 Most of these accidents are head-on collisions and only 5% result from a rear collision.
-Another common cause of motorcycle accidents is when a car makes a left-hand turn.
+Another common cause is when a car makes a left-hand turn.
 In fact, 42% of all motorcycle accidents were caused when a motorcycle collided with a vehicle that was turning left.
 The motorcyclist may have been going straight through the intersection or could have been passing the car.
 Regardless of the reason, motorists need to look in their mirrors and check their blind spots before turning.
 In traffic jams, motorcyclists are allowed to drive in between lanes of traffic.
-This, however, has its own dangers as they are driving so closely to other vehicles and could be hit if they changed lanes.
+This, however, has its own dangers as they are driving so close to other vehicles and could be hit if they changed lanes.
 Determining what caused your accident is important so that you can prove fault and secure compensation.
+To determine possible causes for your specific case, speak with one of our skilled, Atlanta motorcycle accident attorneys.

 Upholding the Rights for Motorcyclists in Alpharetta, Atlanta and ALL Georgia